Contract Logistics - Key block in Supply Chain Management

-Supply Chain Activities constitute multi modal transportation, customs clearance and warehousing activities in one or more locations in the entire network.
-Supply chain activities may be local referring to within the country or regional meaning within a continent or region and global which is essentially inter continental.
-Global operations are the order of the day as businesses follow markets and also look for cheaper conversion costs which are achieved by setting up manufacturing facilities in countries where costs are cheaper.
+Supply Chain Activities constitute multi-modal transportation, customs clearance, and warehousing activities in one or more locations in the entire network.
+Supply chain activities may be local referring to within the country or regional meaning within a continent or region and global which is essentially intercontinental.
+Global operations are the order of the day as businesses follow markets and also look for cheaper conversion costs that are achieved by setting up manufacturing facilities in countries where costs are cheaper.

-If you plot the above two supply chains, you will see that at any time, the highest amount of inventory is help at the warehouse which holds supplier parts and the distribution center and subsidiary warehouse.
+If you plot the above two supply chains, you will see that at any time, the highest amount of inventory is held at the warehouse that holds supplier parts and the distribution center and subsidiary warehouse.
 The amount of shipments in the pipeline would be very small compared to the inventory at the warehouses.
 Plants do not hold inventories at all.
-Therefore warehouses are critical to supply chain networks.
+Therefore, warehouses are critical to supply chain networks.
 Warehouses are the main links in the supply chain and their location and functioning in terms of operations affect the rest of the supply chain efficiency.

 Many multi-national companies have invested into building Contract Logistics capabilities.
 The management structure consists of supply chain managers, engineers and other technical staff required managing specific segments.
 Development of core competence in managing warehousing operations and supply chain network was perfected in Europe in automotive, retail and many other industries.

-In cases where the operations size and processes involved are more than just a warehouse, normally it is referred to as Contract Logistics.
-The business is driven by a Contract Manager at site with administration support staff and operations teams.
-Such sites normally call for a lot of investments in infrastructure including material handling equipments, racking, building etc. The size of operations and investments being large, the contracts usually run for a number of years.
+In cases where the operations size and processes involved are more than just a warehouse; normally it is referred to as Contract Logistics.
+The business is driven by a Contract Manager at the site with administration support staff and operations teams.
+Such sites normally call for a lot of investments in infrastructure including material handling equipment, racking, building, etc. The size of operations and investments being large, the contracts usually run for some years.
 The projects involve integration and building interface with IT applications of both companies to facilitate day to day transactions.

 - Spare Parts Logistics